Data Quality, Streaming Operations, Incident Management

 A structured response process ensures consistent handling:

 1. Detect: Automated monitoring or user report identifies potential incident 2.
 Assess: On-call engineer evaluates severity, scope, and impact 3.
-Contain: Implement immediate mitigation to prevent further damage (pause producers, reroute consumers, isolate affected data) 4.
+Contain: Implement immediate mitigation to prevent further damage (pause producers, reroute consumers to dead letter queues, isolate affected data) 4.
 Resolve: Identify root cause and implement fix (repair data, deploy corrected code, adjust configurations) 5.
 Review: Conduct post-mortem to prevent recurrence

 Root Cause Analysis for Streaming Incidents